Things you need to know as a current student in Auston Institute of Management

 A student who wishes to transfer out of Auston Institute to another school shall be deemed as withdrawing from his/her course of study at Auston Institute.
 Before approving any such transfer/withdrawal request the student must ensure that there are no outstanding fees.
 The student shall be required to complete the Withdrawal From and follow the Withdrawal Process.
 Student Services shall respond to students within 7 working days upon receiving Withdrawal Form.

-Interruption of studies (Deferment of module or assessment)
+Interruption of studies

 Students may request to interrupt their studies and will stop attending all lessons, assessments and the course related activities during the approved period of interruption (not more than 6 months).
 The considerations to be applied in making such decision should include: